 Wedding preparations are beyond stressful and my mother-in-law did not help at all.
 Not one bit.
 All she cared about was her custom-made gown and inviting dozens of her relatives that even my husband does not recognize.
 She replaced our ring-bearer without telling me.
 On our honeymoon, she traveled to the same city we were in and persistently called her son to ask which hotel we were staying in.
 She wanted to turn our honeymoon into a family vacation.
 WTF.
 My husband and I can’t even process how in the hell his mother thought it’s okay to act like this.
 They argued over the phone and he told her off.

 But wait, there’s more.
 We got back from our honeymoon, my mother-in-law was waiting in our home.
 Do you know what her mission is?
 To watch me clean the house.
 She wasn’t there to lend a helping hand.

 2. She’s never satisfied.

-I found this article and item #4 (complete subservience) perfectly describes my mother in law.
+I found this article and item #4 (complete subservience) perfectly describes my mother-in-law.
 She showers me with compliments for things that we have in common or if I obey her demands.
-Any deviation from her ways and everyone in her circle is going to hear about stupid daughter in law.
+Any deviation from her ways and everyone in her circle is going to hear about her unyielding daughter-in-law.
 When I was younger, I put in extra effort to try and please her, however, she never runs out of insensitive things to say.
 Bad news for her, I’ve reached my limit.
 The moment she sought out my parents to complain concerning my flaws as a woman, my heart turned cold for this hag.
 What am I to her, a defective toy?
 Goddamn.